-There are several methods of threshold determination, Iterative Mean+2SD Statistical method (as applied in Galuszka, 2007; Hawkes and Webb, 1962), the Box-plot method (as applied in Turkey, 1997), the Fence method (as applied in Schwertman and Silva, 2007; Schwertman et al., 2004) and so many other techniques including the probability graph, univariate analysis, multivariate analysis of Stanley and Sinclair, 1989, multifractal models (as applied in Cheng and Aterberg, 1996, Aterberg et al., 1996) have also been widely used in threshold determination (Bolviken et al., 1992; Cheng et al., 1996).
+There are several methods of threshold determination.
+Iterative Mean ±2SD statistical method (as applied in Galuszka, 2007; Hawkes and Webb, 1962), the Box-plot method (as applied in Turkey, 1997), the Fence method (as applied in Schwertman and Silva, 2007; Schwertman et al., 2004) and so many other techniques including the probability graph, univariate analysis, multivariate analysis of Stanley and Sinclair, 1989, multifractal models (as applied in Cheng and Aterberg, 1996, Aterberg et al., 1996) have also been widely used in threshold determination (Bolviken et al., 1992; Cheng et al., 1996).
+Unlike some of the methods mentioned above, this method which is a new and inovative method of threshold determination, does not require full statiscal details but detail knowledge of high and low signal input zones.
+It also has addition advantage when using thematic images as high and low zones can easily be identify and isolated for threshold determination.
 The use of remote sensing in mapping mineral deposits associated with alteration becomes easier when threshold values are defined and used to segregate highly altered zones from low altered zones.
 The rationale behind this method relies on the fact that mineralisation tend to increase with the degree of alteration.
 From this study, it was observed that the spatial profile method is an alternative method for defining and quantifying geo-data set within any thematic layer of interest.
 This is evident from the close simillarities of threshold values computed from standard techniques to those obtained using spatial profile method.
 Applying the computed values to a well processed band ratio imagery was able to define regions of low and high alteration within the study area.
 The resulting imagery revealed that the highly altered zones dominates the central part of the study area along a N-S trend and it is being flanked by a low altered zone.
 Zones of intermediate alterations are peppered throughout the study area.
-Well known zones of gold mineralisation within the study area all plotted within the highly altered zones.
+Well known zones of gold mineralisation within the highly altered zones.